Chart Color Schemes

 Budgewoi is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Budgewoi's dwelling structure, as per the latest Census, consisted of 88.7% houses and 11.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 83.2% houses and 16.7% other dwellings.
+Budgewoi's dwelling structure, as per the latest Census, consisted of 88.7% houses and 11.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 83.2% houses and 16.7% other dwellings.
 Home ownership in Budgewoi stood at 37.6%, with mortgaged dwellings at 32.8% and rented ones at 29.7%.
-The median monthly mortgage repayment was $1,717, lower than Sydney metro's $1,900.
+The median monthly mortgage repayment was $1,717, below Sydney metro's average of $1,900.
 Median weekly rent in Budgewoi was $350, compared to Sydney metro's $385.
-Nationally, Budgewoi's mortgage repayments were below the average of $1,863 and rents were less than the national figure of $375.
+Nationally, Budgewoi's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing